-In response to economic destabilization caused by the global health crisis, enterprise CIOs are under pressure to prioritize mission-critical projects while also making material reductions to IT spend.
-The challenge for many will be identifying tactics that deliver meaningful savings with minimal business disruption and that quickly impact the bottom line.
+In the early days of the global health crisis, enterprise CIOs were under pressure to prioritize mission-critical projects while making material reductions to IT spend.
+Agility was paramount and IT (and IT procurement) rose to the occasion.
+Today, IT procurement must be prepared for the next disruptive event.
+With that comes a new playbook for how to identify tactics that deliver meaningful savings with minimal business disruption and that quickly impact the bottom line.

 The opportunity for IT overspend is vast for most large enterprises.
 Overpayment and overbuying continues to be rampant despite strengthening of IT sourcing capabilities.
 Over the last decade, increasingly large IT budgets coupled with ambitious digital transformation initiatives have provided fertile ground for IT vendors to expand their footprint.
 There is widespread inconsistency in pricing, discounting and cost-related business terms.
 The result?
 In the past year, over 80 percent of the deals NPI has analyzed were overpriced as compared to market.

 When it comes to reducing IT costs in the enterprise, right now buyers are looking for ways to achieve material IT savings that quickly impact the bottom line with minimal business disruption.
 Here are six ways companies can accomplish this objective:

 Perform IT price benchmarking on all renewals and necessary net-new IT purchases.
 There is no “Kelley Blue Book” for IT.
 A vendor can charge two companies with similar requirements two very different prices and that’s even more true if the vendor senses the customer has a tight deadline.
 Performing IT price benchmark analysis for renewals and new purchases above $50,000 will validate you’re getting a fair deal from your vendor and ensure you pay a price that’s at or better than market.